NikKowPHP/social-brain/chapters/chapter-5.md

 *   **Case Study in Catastrophe:** The interview concludes.
 As Alex is leaving, they overhear the interviewer talking to a colleague in the hallway.
 "My next one is a referral from the CEO.
 I'll probably just hire them and cancel the rest."
 The **[ICON: Scales] Fairness** gauge explodes.
 The entire process has been a sham.
 Alex's brain feels the sting of a deeply unfair exchange, lighting up the same regions associated with disgust.
 Alex leaves not just wanting to decline any potential offer, but feeling actively hostile toward the company.

 ---
-#### **The Practice: Setting Up Your Conductor's Dashboard**
+#### **The Practice: Your First Tool is a New Way of Seeing**
 This book is an investigation we are conducting together.
-The Logbook Entries at the end of each chapter are not homework; they are your field notes.
+Your first tool is not an action, but a new way of seeing.
+The act of observing the SCARF dashboard in real-time is a skill in itself.
+Before you can change the music, you must learn to hear it.
+The Logbook Entries at the end of each chapter are your field notes for this practice.
 From this point forward, they will help you build your own **Personal Conductor's Dashboard**—a user's manual for your own social brain.
 By the end of our journey, you won't just have a collection of notes; you will have a personalized diagnostic tool that shows your triggers and your most powerful tools.
 Let's build the first component.
 ---
-> ### **The 1% Upgrade**
+> ### **The 1% Upgrade: Putting on the Conductor's Goggles**
 >
-> For the next 24 hours, your only mission is to listen for SCARF triggers in the world around you.
+> For the next 24 hours, your only mission is to start using this new diagnostic tool.
+Listen for SCARF triggers in the world around you.
 In a team meeting, on a TV show, in a conversation with your partner.
 When you see a small flare-up of tension, ask yourself: *Which of the five gauges just went into the red?* Don't do anything about it.
+Don't try to fix it.
 Just practice seeing the code.
+This is the foundational skill of a conductor.

 ---
 ### **Logbook Entry: Your Dashboard's Main Alert**